 Valerie Hsiung is a poet and the author of eight collections of poetry, prose, and hybrid writing, including The pedestrian (Nightboat Books, forthcoming), The Naif (Ugly Duckling Presse), The only name we can call it now is not its only name (Counterpath), featured in BOMB and The Poetry Project Newsletter, To love an artist (Essay Press), featured in Full Stop and Cleveland Review of Books, and outside voices, please (CSU).
-Her writing has appeared in print (Annulet, BathHouse Journal, digital vestiges, The Georgia Review, mercury firs, The Nation, Verse), in flesh (Treefort Music Festival, Common Area Maintenance, The Poetry Project), in sound waves (Montez Press Radio, Hyle Greece), and other forms of particulate matter.
+Her writing has appeared in publications (Annulet, BathHouse Journal, The Georgia Review, mercury firs, The Nation, Paperbag, Verse), in performances (Treefort Music Festival, Common Area Maintenance, The Poetry Project), in sound waves (Montez Press Radio, Hyle Greece), and other forms of particulate matter.
 Her work has been supported by Foundation for Contemporary Arts, PEN America, Lighthouse Works, and public streets and trails she has walked on and hummed along for years.
 Born in the Year of the Earth Snake and raised by Chinese-Taiwanese immigrants in Cincinnati, Ohio, she now lives in the mountains of Colorado where she makes fragrance & teaches at Naropa’s Jack Kerouac School of Disembodied Poetics.

 “Valerie Hsiung’s To love an artist is a work composed of dislocations--or rather, durations, expanses of dislocated voices, bodies, and narratives.
 It is a series of studies on ductility and leaching--what we are at our base and what we become when brought, whether violently or voluntarily, in proximity to others, other species of being, other modes of existing, other methods of naming: the lines we cross, “Language from bronze infects language from copper.”
 When the poet writes, “Today, I speak a language of brutes,” I read the enfoldment of the cruelty our collective and respective histories into the languages of our subjectivity.
 Any expression of self or free-ness or united-ness is laden with material and intentions that do not belong to us.
 We have been mixed forever, we have been poured and burned through borders always, and are ourselves burned and poured through.
 And that is why it is useful to invent forms for the expression of our alloyed selves, to be non-knowing.
 To love an artist presents a despondent, broken, scattered form.
 Yet, it pulses with nuance and engagement.
 It’s beautiful, irreverent, and dangerously incoherent.
 It stays with you when you’ve stopped reading it and puts your seeing in disarray.
 It nourishes and it fails and it teaches.
 This is a book of refusal.
 It is a cosmography written as metallurgy; it wants to be the dust and it wants to be the friction.”